 ECON9106 – Advanced Applied Econometrics

-This course is equivalent with ECON5106 – Advanced Applied Econometrics
+This course has joint teaching with ECON5106 – Advanced Applied Econometrics

 This course introduces core microeconometric methods for estimation and inference, Advanced causal inference, and the analysis of dynamic outcomes.
 The emphasis will be on developing a solid understanding of the underlying econometric principles of the methods taught, as well as on their empirical application using Statistical software (Stata/R).

 The course develops knowledge of both the formal and practical aspects of important microeconometric methods.
 The successful student will be able to understand when to apply a method, how to apply this method and the method’s limitations.
 This also covers model specification and being able to correctly interpret estimation results.
 Mastering the course’s content will allow students to understand much of the advanced applied microeconometric literature, and to implement the econometric analyses themselves.